A Complete Guide to the Best Education Options for the 2021-22 School Year

 Whitmore School, accredited by Cognia, (formerly AdvancED), offers four Diploma Programs for students wishing to enroll full-time to earn their high school diploma.
 Additionally, students looking to get back on track to graduate on time can enroll in individual courses.
 Students enroll and begin any time, work at their own pace, and may take up to 12 months to complete their courses.

-Written by: Ellen Ray, Principal, and parent of Alina, 2009 Whitmore School graduate
+Written by: Ellen Ray, Principal, and parent of Alina, a 2009 Whitmore School graduate

 See all blog posts